tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 ### Pattern Matching with Queries

 Many code analysis tasks involve searching for patterns in syntax trees.
 Tree-sitter provides a small declarative language for expressing these patterns and searching for matches.
 The language is similar to the format of Tree-sitter's [unit test system](./creating-parsers#command-test).

 #### Basics

 Syntax trees are written as [S-expressions](https://en.wikipedia.org/wiki/S-expression).
-An S-expression representation of a node node consists of a pair of parentheses containing the node's name and, optionally, a series of S-expressions representations representing the node's children.
+An S-expression for a node consists of a pair of parentheses containing the node's name and, optionally, a series of S-expressions representing the node's children.

 For example, this pattern would match a `binary_expression` node whose children are both `number_literal` nodes: